The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 When the lab results came back, the paperwork stated the bones were from the Civil War era.

-I haven’t found any newspaper clippings to support it, but I’m still on the hunt!
+I haven’t found any newspaper clippings to support it, but I’m always on the hunt!

 Looking down a hallway at The Marshall House at historic wooden floorboards, a few of which have obviously been cut and then placed back in the same position at some point in time.
 The baseboards in the hallway are painted white and the walls yellow